Terra (satellite)

-Terra (EOS AM-1) is a multi-national, NASA scientific research satellite in a Sun-synchronous orbit around the Earth that takes simultaneous measurements of Earth's atmosphere, land, and water to understand how Earth is changing and to identify the consequences for life on Earth.
+Terra (EOS AM-1) is a multi-national scientific research satellite operated by NASA in a Sun-synchronous orbit around the Earth.
+It takes simultaneous measurements of Earth's atmosphere, land, and water to understand how Earth is changing and to identify the consequences for life on Earth.
 It is the flagship of the Earth Observing System (EOS) and the first satellite of the system which was followed by Aqua (launched in 2002) and Aura (launched in 2004).
 Terra was launched in 1999.

 The name "Terra" comes from the Latin word for Earth.
 A naming contest was held by NASA among U.S. high school students.
 The winning essay was submitted by Sasha Jones of Brentwood, Missouri.
 The identifier "AM-1" refers to its orbit, passing over the equator in the morning.

 Launch

 The satellite was launched from Vandenberg Air Force Base on December 18th, 1999, aboard an Atlas IIAS vehicle and began collecting data on February 24th, 2000.
 It was placed into a near-polar, sun-synchronous orbit at an altitude of 705 km, with a 10:30am descending node.